 Heath Lane Surgery is a training practice, we teach doctors wanting to become GP's at the practice.
 These GP Registrars are fully qualified doctors in training to become a GP.

-We currently have two doctors training with us at the moment, these doctors are:
+We currently have three doctors training with us at the moment, these doctors are:

 RGN, ENB 124, Coronary Care Nursing, Nurse Prescriber